ArneBachmann/sos/README.md

 - `delete` destroys and removes a branch.
 It's a command, not an option flag as in `git branch -d <name>`
 - `move` renames a file tracking pattern and all matching files accordingly; only useful in tracking or picky mode.
 It supports reordering of literal substrings, but no reordering of glob markers (`*`, `?` etc.), and no adjacent glob markers.
 Use `--soft` to avoid files actually being renamed in the file tree.
 Warning: the `--force` option flag will be considered for several consecutive, potentially dangerous operations.
 TODO allow and consider `--force` several times on the command line
 - `switch` works like `checkout` in Git for a revision of another branch (or of the current), or `update` to latest or a specific revision in SVN.
 Please note that switching to a different revision will in no way fix or remember that revision.
 The file tree will always be compared to the branch's latest commit for change detection
 - `update` works a bit like `pull` in Git or `update` in SVN and replays the given branch's and/or revision's changes into the file tree.
 There are plenty of options to configure what changes are actually integrated.
-This command will not change the current branch like `switch` does
+This command will not switch the current branch like `switch` does.
+Note, that this is not a real 3-way *merge*, just an enhanced *diff* logic.

-    When differing contents are merged, there is always a potential for conflict; not all changes can be merged automatically with confidence.
+    When differing contents are to be merged, there is always a potential for conflict; not all changes can be merged automatically with confidence.
 SOS takes a simplistic and pragmatic approach and largely follows a simple diff algorithm to detect and highlight changes.
 Insertions and deletions are noted, and modifications are partially detected and marked as such.
 There are different layers of changes that SOS is able to work on:
     - File addition or removal in the file tree, e.g. when updating from another branch and/or revision or switching to them
     - Line insertion or deletion inside a file, e.g. when merging file modifications during update
     - Character insertion or deletion on a text line, e.g. when non-conflicting intra-line differences are detected